calimero-archive/docs/docs/introduction/architecture.md

 ## State and Execution

-Private execution and state are accessible only to the nodes within the private shard.
-The only publicly announced information includes the light client proof for private shard blocks, which is used by the light client, prover, and connector contracts.
-Additionally, some contract states may be accessible from a public chain if the developer allows such access in the contract through the bridge with cross-shard contract calls, which is one of the main features of Calimero shards.
+In a private shard, only the nodes within that shard can access and see the execution and state.
+The only information made public is the light client proof for private shard blocks.
+This proof is used by certain contracts to verify block validity.
+Additionally, if the contract developer allows it, some contract states may be accessible from a public chain through cross-shard contract calls using the bridge feature in Calimero shards.

 ## Treasury Account